 #3 is probably, on the whole, going to impact you more than #23, and almost certainly more than #230.
 This is for interest’s sake, and to help you more quickly find great essays!

-558 posts have been scored so far (Astral Codex Ten 227 · Slate Star Codex 198 · LessWrong 113 · LiveJournal 17 · ai-2027.com 1 · raikoth.net 1 · Unsong 1).
-This is a work in progress — the index grows as more of the archive is scored, and is not yet a complete catalogue.
+1599 posts have been scored so far (Slate Star Codex 826 · Astral Codex Ten 640 · LessWrong 113 · LiveJournal 17 · ai-2027.com 1 · raikoth.net 1 · Unsong 1).
+This is a work in progress: the index grows as more of the archive is scored, and is not yet a complete catalogue.

-The aim is to cover Scott’s substantive standalone writing across his venues — Slate Star Codex and Astral Codex Ten, his earlier LessWrong posts (written under the pen name Yvain) and LiveJournal posts, and a few pieces published elsewhere.
-In practice that means his original essays, book reviews, fiction, and long “much more than you wanted to know” investigations — his own posts only, not his comments or replies.
+The aim is to cover Scott’s substantive standalone writing across his venues: Slate Star Codex and Astral Codex Ten, his earlier LessWrong posts (written under the pen name Yvain) and LiveJournal posts, and a few pieces published elsewhere.
+In practice that means his original essays, book reviews, fiction, and long “much more than you wanted to know” investigations.

 Deliberately left out are posts that aren’t standalone works: open threads, meetup and housekeeping announcements, link round-ups, and comment-highlight digests.
 A small number of guest posts (for instance, Book Review Contest entries) are included and clearly flagged as guest.